emqx/emqx-docs/en_US/getting-started/getting-started.md

 {% endemqxce %}

 {% emqxee %}
 After EMQX is started successfully, you can visit [http://localhost:18083/](http://localhost:18083/) (replace localhost with your actual IP address) through a browser to access [EMQX Dashboard](./dashboard-ee.md) for device connection and related indicator monitoring and management.

 {% endemqxee %}

-### Start EMQX in the background
+To start EMQX directly, run:

 ```bash
 emqx start